 Having just completed a successful crowdfunding campaign, Brato Brewhouse and Kitchen plans to start construction on its Brighton micro brewery, kitchen, and taproom next month, with hopes of a late spring or early summer opening.

-No definitive word yet, but it looks like production outfit Berkley Brewing should have its new Taunton micro brewery and taproom open before summer.
+(Now Open) No definitive word yet, but it looks like production outfit Berkley Brewing should have its new Taunton micro brewery and taproom open before summer.
 According to a recent post on their Facebook page, “a few final mechanical finishes and button-ups are being done before the sheet rock goes up and the brewing system gets installed.

 Faces Brewing is currently on pace for a late spring or early summer launch as well.
 The plan is there for a unique gastropub and micro brewery in downtown Malden.